 - M21 - General specifications for construction and backfilling of mineral exploration drillholes

-To ensure that activities are conducted in accordance with exploration licence conditions and approved exploration PEPRs, explorers are required to submit an exploration compliance report (ECR) to DSD annually.
+To ensure that activities are conducted in accordance with exploration licence conditions and approved exploration PEPRs, explorers are required to submit an exploration compliance report (ECR) to the Department annually.

 The format of an ECR and minimum information required is specified with Ministerial Determination MD012 (PDF 225KB)

 For more information, contact: